 As you enter Provincetown on Route 6, a long wooded ridge, topped with a cylindrical water tower, parallels the highway on the south side of the road.
 For years (decades, actually), I passed this ridge on my way to early morning spring forays in the Beech Forest and wondered about the potential of the ridge for spring songbirds.
 It seemed like a natural: a high ridge, densely wooded with oaks and the first attractive habitat a songbird moving out the Cape would encounter after crossing a couple miles of inhospitable dunes and water.
-However, not until a couple years ago, primarily in the course of breeding bird atlasing, did I finally take the initiative to explore the area.
+However, not until a few years ago, primarily in the course of breeding bird atlasing, did I finally take the initiative to explore the area.

-In just a couple years of minimal coverage, this area has proven to be one of the best sites for spring warblers, vireos, and other songbirds on Cape Cod.
+Over the last few years, this area has proven to be one of the best sites for spring warblers, vireos, and other songbirds on Cape Cod.
 Like anywhere on the outer Cape during the spring, it can be depressingly slow the vagaries of spring migration being more pronounced out here than on the mainland but it often rivals, and on some days surpasses, the well-known Beech Forest (a mile and a half to the west) in avian activity.

 Foss Woods is actually a relatively small (15 acres)